 CONCERNS AND CAUTIONS

-There are several tylosin products marketed without prescription for control of tear staining.
-Some list the amount of tylosin they contain and some do not.
+In the past there have been several tylosin products marketed without prescription for control of tear staining.
+Some listed the amount of tylosin they contain and some did not.
 There is controversy in the use of an antibiotic in an unprescribed manner for what is basically a cosmetic problem.
 The first controversy is whether or not it is appropriate to use an unknown amount of medication in animal for any reason (in the case of products that do not even list the amount of tylosin they contain).
-The second issue regards the implications of antibiotic overuse.
+The second issue regards the implications of antibiotic overuse

 Casual use of antibiotics is responsible for antibiotic resistance of bacteria in the environment and, in general, bacteria that become resistant to tylosin also become resistant to erythromycin and possibly even other antibiotics.
 Since tear-staining is simply a cosmetic issue, perhaps non-antibiotic treatment could be used instead.
 For more details on this please visit the page on epiphora.
 Losing the reliable efficacy of antibiotics has life-threatening implications for both human beings as well as animals and we must be judicious in their use.